MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization: Appendix

 \subsection{Development Architecture Selection}

-As detailed in Section~3.1, our Framework required a $\geq 2\%$ Macro F1 improvement to justify pivoting from the XLM-R baseline to an alternative architecture.
+As detailed in Section~3.1, our strategy required a $\geq 2\%$ Macro-F1 improvement to justify pivoting from the XLM-R baseline to an alternative architecture.
 Table~\ref{tab:dev_selection} provides a representative snapshot of this development ledger, illustrating where specialist models, stronger generalists, or ensembles cleared that selection threshold.